JuliaParallel/Dagger.jl/docs/src/index.md

 ## Eager Execution

-Similar to `@par`, Dagger has an `@spawn` macro which works similarly to `@async` and `Threads.@spawn`: when called, it wraps the function call specified by the user in an `EagerThunk` object, and immediately places it onto a running scheduler, to be executed once its dependencies are fulfilled.
+Similar to `@par`, Dagger has an `@spawn` macro (and matching `Dagger.spawn`) which works similarly to `@async` and `Threads.@spawn`: when called, it wraps the function call specified by the user in an `EagerThunk` object, and immediately places it onto a running scheduler, to be executed once its dependencies are fulfilled.
 This contrasts with `@par` in that `@par` does not begin executing its thunks until `collect` or `compute` are called on a given thunk or one of its downstream dependencies.
-Additionally, one fetches the result of an `@spawn` call with `fetch`.
+Additionally, one fetches the result of any `@spawn` call with `fetch`.
 As a concrete example:

 ```julia
 x = rand(400,400)